lfanciullo/Fanciullo_etal_2022_BISTRO-HAWC-_N2071_polarimetry/README.md

 The two cutouts thus created -- one for the column density, one for dust temperature -- are saved by default in the *data_reprocessed/* folder.
 We recommend to use a value of 20 or higher for the 'size' parameter (cutout edge length, in arcmin).

-To make a *P* vs. $\tau$ plot, as in section 3.4 of Fanciullo et al. 2022, the cutout maps need to be resampled to the pixel size of the HAWC+ and JCMT bands.
+To make a *P* vs. &tau; plot, as in section 3.4 of Fanciullo et al. 2022, the cutout maps need to be resampled to the pixel size of the HAWC+ and JCMT bands.
 This can be done by running the *Starlink* commands in [Starlink_commands_Herschel_sample.txt](Starlink_commands_Herschel_sample.txt) from inside the *data_reprocessed/* (or equivalent) folder.
 Note that these commands assume the default filenames from [varnames.py](varnames.py) are used; change the commands as appropriate if you are not using the default names.

 Data analysis